microsoft/flashcards-workshop/workshop.md

 ![Screenshot of the New Data Pipeline dialog in the Synapse Data Engineering tab](assets/new-data-pipeline.png)

-## Copy the QR Codes to Azure Blob Storage
+## Copy the JSON Data to Azure Blob Storage

 In the pipeline, select "Add pipeline activity" to start building the pipeline with a blank canvas.
-In the contextual menu, select "Copy data" to add a new activity.
+In the contextual menu, select `Copy data` to add a new activity.

-Name the activity `Copy QR Codes to Azure Blob Storage`.
+Name the activity `Copy JSON file to Azure Blob Storage`.
+Setup the source dataset like in the previous activity, but this time select the `generated-QAs.json` file.

 In the source dataset, select the following options: